pivotal-cf/docs-pks/vsphere-prepare-env.hbs.md

 Navigate to your DNS provider and create an entry for a fully qualified domain name (FQDN) within your system domain.
 For example, `api.tkgi.example.com`.

-When you configure the Tanzu Kubernetes Grid Integrated Edition tile, enter this FQDN in the **TKGI API** pane.
+When you configure the {{  vars.product }} tile, enter this FQDN in the **TKGI API** pane.

-After you deploy Tanzu Kubernetes Grid Integrated Edition, you map the IP address of the TKGI API to this FQDN.
+After you deploy {{  vars.product }}, you map the IP address of the TKGI API to this FQDN.
 You can then use this FQDN to access the TKGI API from your local system.

 ## <a id="next-steps"></a>Next Installation Step